rzvdev1/reading-notes/README.md

 # Hello World!

-My name is Julio Ramirez and I am a Marine veteran
+My name is Julio Ramirez and I am a Marine veteran.
+I am excited to join this program and become a Software Developer.

 ## Growth Mindset